Skip to content

 CSS Variables

 Some aspects of the widget, such as graphs that rely on a canvas element, cannot be modified directly by CSS.
-In order to still support styling, in addition to making it easier to provide a default theme, you can define CSS Variables to style the widget.
+To support styling (and provide stable hooks), the widget reads CSS Variables from the container element.

 The CSS selector that renders these variables must be placed on the widget’s container element (the element that your config.settings.element_id defines (default metrics-widget)).